Volcanic gas: Magmatic gases and high-temperature volcanic gases

 Magma contains dissolved volatile components, as described above.
-The solubilities of the different volatile constituents are dependent on pressure, temperature and the composition of the magma.
-As magma ascends towards the surface, the ambient pressure decreases, which decreases the solubility of the dissolved volatiles.
-Once the solubility decreases below the volatile concentration, the volatiles will tend to come out of solution within the magma (exsolve) and form a separate gas phase (the magma is super-saturated in volatiles).
+The solubilities of these different volatiles depend on pressure, temperature and magma composition.
+As magma ascends, ambient pressure decreases, decreasing solubility of the dissolved volatiles.
+When solubility falls below the volatile concentration, gases exsolve, forming a separate gas phase, and the magma becomes supersaturated in volatiles.

-The gas will initially be distributed throughout the magma as small bubbles, that cannot rise quickly through the magma.
-As the magma ascends the bubbles grow through a combination of expansion through decompression and growth as the solubility of volatiles in the magma decreases further causing more gas to exsolve.
-Depending on the viscosity of the magma, the bubbles may start to rise through the magma and coalesce, or they remain relatively fixed in place until they begin to connect and form a continuously connected network.
-In the former case, the bubbles may rise through the magma and accumulate at a vertical surface, e.g. the 'roof' of a magma chamber.
-In volcanoes with an open path to the surface, e.g. Stromboli in Italy, the bubbles may reach the surface and as they pop small explosions occur.
-In the latter case, the gas can flow rapidly through the continuous permeable network towards the surface.
-This mechanism has been used to explain activity at Santiaguito, Santa Maria volcano, Guatemala and Soufrière Hills Volcano, Montserrat.
-If the gas cannot escape fast enough from the magma, it will fragment the magma into small particles of ash.
-The fluidised ash has a much lower resistance to motion than the viscous magma, so accelerates, causing further expansion of the gases and acceleration of the mixture.
-This sequence of events drives explosive volcanism.
-Whether gas can escape gently (passive eruptions) or not (explosive eruptions) is determined by the total volatile contents of the initial magma and the viscosity of the magma, which is controlled by its composition.
+The gas will initially be distributed throughout the magma as small bubbles that cannot rise quickly.
+As the magma ascends, the bubbles grow due to decompression and further exsolution caused by decreasing volatile solubility.
+Depending on magma viscosity, bubbles may either rise and coalesce or remain relatively fixed in place until forming a continuous network.
+In the first case, the bubbles can accumulate at vertical surfaces, such as the roof of a magma chamber.
+In volcanoes with an open path to the surface, such as Stromboli in Italy, bubbles may reach the surface producing small explosions as they pop.
+In the second case, gas can flow rapidly through the permeable network towards the surface, a mechanism observed at Santiaguito, Santa Maria volcano, Guatemala and Soufrière Hills Volcano, Montserrat.

+If gas cannot escape fast enough, magma fragments into fine ash.
+The fluidized ash has much lower resistance to motion than viscous magma, so accelerates, causing further gas expansion and rapid motion of the mixture.
+This sequence drives explosive volcanism.
+Whether gas escapes gently (passive eruptions) or violently (explosive eruptions) depends on magma's total volatile content and its viscosity, which is controlled by composition.